Tamara99-crystal/Tamara-Ogechi-Profile/README.md

 - 👋 Hi, I’m @TamaraOgechi
-- 👀 I’m interested in blockchain technology.
+- 👀 I’m interested in data analysis.
-- 🌱 I’m currently learning more about the blockchain.
+- 🌱 I’m currently learning more about data analysis.
-- 📫 How to reach me
+- 📫 How to reach me - check the links in my profile.

 <!---